Anastasija-Georgievska/Lottie-Android-Demo/README.md

     -   Limited support for complex animations (only certain After Effects features are supported).
     -   Requires additional effort to debug custom animations if improperly created.
 -   **License:**\
-    Lottie-Android is licensed under the **Apache 2.0 License**, making it suitable for commercial and open-source projects.
+    Lottie-Android is licensed under **MIIT**.
+This permissive license allows for extensive use, modification, and distribution of the software with minimal restrictions..

 -   **Popularity & Maintenance:**